This policy details how we treat personal data in all of our business operations and sets out:

-We implement security safeguards designed to protect your data.
+We implement a range of technical and organisational safeguards designed to protect your data.
 We regularly monitor our systems for possible vulnerabilities and attacks.
 We regularly assess the effectiveness of the security mechanisms we have implemented, and make improvements as we deem necessary.
 However, we cannot warrant the security of any information that you send us.

 How long we keep your information